 Get to Know Us

 New friends.
 New passions and skills.
 A new community.
 There’s something for YOU at our YMCA of Three Rivers’ Youth Programs.
 From casual drop-ins to topic specific outreach, our diverse programs are here for you.
-And, our team of Youth Workers are here to help you as you enroll in programs, get school or employment help, or to just chat.
+Our team of Youth Workers are here to help you as you enroll in programs, get help with school or employment, or to just chat.
 We can’t wait to meet you!

 Gavin